Our Board

 Chair

-Michael Issenberg is currently the Chairman of Tourism Australia, the Government agency responsible for promoting Australia as a business and leisure travel destination and a Director of the Star Entertainment Group, one of the leading Casino and Integrated Resort operators in Australia.
+Michael Issenberg is currently the Chairman of Tourism Australia, the Government agency responsible for promoting Australia as a business and leisure travel destination, a Director of TFE Hotels and a Director of the Star Entertainment Group, one of the leading Casino and Integrated Resort operators in Australia.

 Jeff Ellison AM, Deputy Chair